Nothing ever becomes real till it

 Project Description

-The GMU Workshop on Experimental Software Engineering provides a forum for discussing current experimental studies in the field of software engineering.
+The Mason / Skövde Workshop on Experimentation in Computing provides a forum for discussing current experimental studies in the field of computing.
 Papers are solicited for the studies listed in this CFP, as well as for other studies.

 Accepted papers will not be published in any conference proceedings.
 Submitted papers must not have been published previously, but they may be submitted elsewhere in the future.
 All submitted papers will be accepted.

-Full-Length Papers: Papers should be submitted 1.5 or double-spaced in a font size no smaller than 11 points, fully justified.
-Papers must not exceed 25 double-spaced pages including references and figures, and will not be refereed by external reviewers.
+Full-Length Papers: Papers should be submitted single-spaced in a font size no smaller than 11 points, fully justified.
+Papers must not exceed 12 pages including references and figures, and will not be refereed by external reviewers.
 All papers should indicate what is interesting about the presented work.
-The first page should include an abstract of maximum 150 words, a list of keywords, the author's name, affiliation, and contact information (email address and phone).
-The citations and references should be formatted in standard software engineering format, that is, with bracketed citations ("[1]") and citation keys that are either numeric or strings based on the authors' names ("[Basi91]").
+The first page should include an abstract of maximum 150 words, a list of keywords, the author’s name, affiliation, and contact information (email address and URL).
+Papers should be single-author.
+The citations and references should be formatted in standard computing format, that is, with bracketed citations (“[1]”) and citation keys that are either numeric or strings based on the authors’ names (“[Basi91]”).

-Presentations: You will be allowed 25 minutes for your presentation, including 5 minutes for questions.
+Presentations: You will be allowed 20 minutes for your presentation, plus 5 minutes for questions.

-Submission Procedure: A first draft of each paper must be submitted before 16 April by posting on the Piazza bulletin board.
-Each paper will receive at least three reviews, one from the program chair and two from technical program committee members.
-Reviews will be returned on 23 April, and the final paper must be submitted electronically by 30 April.
+Submission Procedure: A first draft of each paper must be submitted before 22 April by posting on the Piazza bulletin board.
+Each paper will receive at least three reviews, one from a program chair and two from technical program committee members (your classmates).
+Reviews will be returned on 29 April, and the final paper must be submitted electronically by 13 May.
 Final papers must be submitted in PDF format (not MS Word or Latex!).
 The final paper must be single spaced and in 10 point font.

 Milestones Date